 Exclusive to the M3 in both the 460cc & 440cc models is a new intuitive Y-Track adjustability system that allows for CG adjustment of the head to obtain desired, optimal ball flight parameters.
-Dissimilar to the T-Track on both the 2016 & 2017 M1 drivers, the heel to toe track and front to back track on the M3 are connected, allowing all 22 grams (two 11g weights) of moveable mass to be utilized for both the benefit of heel to toe control as well as front to back CG adjustment.
+Dissimilar to the T-Track on both the 2016 & 2017 M1 drivers, the heel to toe track and front to back track on the M3 are connected, allowing all 22 grams (two 11g weights) of movable mass to be utilized for both the benefit of heel to toe control as well as front to back CG adjustment.
 The Y-track gives the golfer more precise CG adjustability than before with more than 1,000 unique CG configurations — more than double the number of positions in the 2017 M1.
 Add in our 12 position, 4-degree Loft Sleeve and the result is an unparalleled level of personalization.

 The flat curvature of the front/back track provides the lowest CG possible regardless of the weight setting.
 When the weight is in the back position versus M1 2017, the 2018 M3 CG is 36% further back.
 This makes the moment of inertia (MOI) 10% larger without raising the CG projection on the face.